 Then we do a Medicine Wheel Ceremony to give thanks for all that we have, and to show gratitude and appreciation for Mother Earth and all of nature.
 We drum and sing sacred songs for forgiveness and to release any fear, anger, or resentment that may be blocking you from experiencing inner peace.
 After this ceremony, you will feel more balanced and a deeper connection with nature.
 Some claim to feel a light tingling sensation.
 This is a result of raising your energy vibration of love.

-Next, we do a Shamanic Journey or Healing Meditation at a very sacred place near the healing waters of Oak Creek to fill ourselves with love, light, and abundance.
+Next, we do a Shamanic Journey Healing Meditation or Soul Retrieval at a very sacred place near the healing waters of Oak Creek to fill ourselves with love, light, and abundance.

 Along the nature walk, we may see some native animals, we teach you what Animal Messages they bring to us and how their medicine can help us on our earth-walk.
 Some Native American cultures believed that when we see a particular animal or insect, they are offering us their “animal medicine.”
 Discover who your Animal Totems, Power Animals, and Animal Spirit Guides are.